Dear Friends and Family,

 2) Write a check (payable to Boston Children’s Hospital) and either send it to me or I can pick it up, or

-3) Come to the Wellesley California Pizza Kitchen on Wednesday, February 28nd, mention you are there to support the BCH Fundraiser and 20% of your check for lunch or dinner (dine in or takeout) will be donated to BCH (see attached flyer)
+3) Come to the Wellesley California Pizza Kitchen on Tuesday, January 8th , bring this flyer (or let them know you are there to support my BCH Fundraiser) and 20% of your check for lunch or dinner (dine in or takeout) will be donated to BCH!

 4) Send a note of encouragement and/or cheer for us on Marathon Day!